spiral-packages/livewire/README.md

 ];
 ```

-After adding the ValidationBootloader class, you must implement the `Spiral\Filters\Model\ShouldBeValidated`
+After adding the ValidationBootloader class, you must implement the `Spiral\Livewire\Validation\ShouldBeValidated`
 interface in your Livewire component and define the `validationRules` method to specify your validation rules.
 This method should return an array of validation rules for each property that requires validation.